 You may strongly disagree with my interpretation of that messaging, but there’s no way around it: That story sends a message about how we should behave.
 It aims to persuade us to behave in a certain way, though it does not overly come out and tell us so.
 But boy, do we get the message anyway.

 Do you see the similarities between this and marketing?
 Marketing is, ultimately, about delivering a persuasive message.
 Stories are a fantastic way to do that.

-Armed with that information, most business owners are far more receptive to trying some storytelling.
+Armed with that information, most business owners are far more receptive to trying some storytelling marketing strategies.